 With Windows 8, you have to enter a valid product key to download the ISO file.
 The software chooses the correct version depending on your key and downloads it.
 Optionally, you can install the ISO directly on a USB or DVD.

 Windows 8.1 (Blue)

 Windows 8.1 (“Blue”) is only a free update to Windows 8.
-So, you can either update via the Windows Store in Windows or download the EXE file above – like with Windows 8 – and enter your product key.
-Then, the software installs the ISO on a USB or DVD.
+So, you can either update via the Windows Store in Windows 8 or you can download the EXE file and download an ISO file (no product key needed).
+Optionally, the software can install the ISO on a USB.

 All three files include Windows Vista Home Basic, Home Premium, Business und Ultimate.

 We don’t recommend using Windows XP because Microsoft announced that support has ended.

 We can only link to download links of other websites.
 We’re not liable for content or legal issues of external links.